BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Detailed Design and Implementation

-\textbf{C1} is trivial: the pipeline should be fully executed. \textbf{C2} ensures that the execution preserves the pipeline dependency: when the source instance executes request $i$'s $S_i$ layers, the target instance must finish the execution of $T_i$.
+\textbf{C1} ensures that the pipeline should be fully executed. \textbf{C2} states pipeline dependency: when the source instance executes request $i$'s $S_i$ layers, the target instance must finish the execution of $T_i$.
 The start execution time of request $i$ on the source is $\sum_{j}^{i-1} \text{S}_j$.
-The finish time of $i$ on the target instance is $\sum_{j}^{i-1} \text{T}_j + \text{T}_i$ which simplifies to $\sum_{j}^{i} \text{T}_j$.
-Finally, \textbf{C3} ensures that when the target instance executes request $i$'s $T_{i}$ layers, all these layers must be loaded, where $\text{Time}_l$ is the time to load one layer normalized to the execution time of one pipeline layer.
+The finish time of $i$ on the target instance is $\sum_{j}^{i-1} \text{T}_j + \text{T}_i$, which simplifies to $\sum_{j}^{i} \text{T}_j$.
+Finally, \textbf{C3} ensures that once the target instance request's $i$'s $T_i$ layers, all these layers must be loaded, where $\text{Time}_l$ is the time to load one layer normalized to the execution time of one layer in pipeline.
+The term $(N-i+1) \times (\text{T}_i - 1)$ indicates that the load time can be overlapped with executing of the succeeding requests of $i$.

-While solving an ILP is NP-hard, our problem remains manageable (less than 40ms to solve for Llama2-7B model) because models typically have only a few dozen layers (32 for Llama2-7B and 80 for Llama2-70B).
+While solving this ILP is NP-hard, it remains manageable (less than 40\,ms to solve for Llama3-8B) because models typically have only a few dozen layers.
 Additionally, we only need to configure the pipeline for the batches of requests executed during parameter loading, which is a dozen of so in practice.
-Thus, we can utilize the waiting for the target instance to load the first layer to solve the ILP.

-\emph{\uline{(2) Scheduling requests. }} Based on the pipeline configuration, the scheduler on the new instance rehearses request execution.
-To achieve FIFO, we use a priority queue for all requests.
-A problem is that when executing a specific request, the new instance may lack its required layers.
-These requests are moved to a pending queue.
-For timely rescheduling these requests, we implement a preemption mechanism: whenever a new layer loads, we scan the pending queue and execute all requests that require that layer.
+Nevertheless, to further eliminate the solving time for models with more layers (e.g., 80 layers for Qwen-72B), we also derived an ILP-free method that we described below.